GLAXOSMITHKLINE AND PFIZER ANNOUNCE INNOVATIVE AGREEMENT TO CREATE A NEW WORLD-LEADING, SPECIALIST HIV COMPANY

 Cautionary statement regarding forward-looking statements

-GlaxoSmithKline disclosure notice: Under the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995, GSK cautions investors that any forward-looking statements or projections made by GSK, including those made in this announcement, are subject to risks and uncertainties that may cause actual results to differ materially from those projected.
+GlaxoSmithKline disclosure notice: Under the safe harbour provisions of the U.S. Private Securities Litigation Reform Act of 1995, GSK cautions investors that any forward-looking statements or projections made by GSK, including those made in this announcement, are subject to risks and uncertainties that may cause actual results to differ materially from those projected.
 Factors that may affect GSK' s operations are described under 'Risk Factors' in the 'Business Review' in the company' s Annual Report on Form 20-F for 2008.

 Pfizer disclosure notice: The information contained in this release is as of 16 April 2009.
 Pfizer assumes no obligation to update any forward-looking statements contained in this release as a result of new information or future events or developments.

 This release contains forward-looking information about Pfizer’s and GlaxoSmithKline’s agreement to create a new HIV company and about the prospects of that company, including revenues from in-line products and the potential benefits of product candidates that will be contributed to that company, as well as the potential financial impact of the transaction.
-Such information involves substantial risks and uncertainties including, among other things, the satisfaction of conditions to closing the transaction; the uncertainties inherent in research and development activities; decisions by regulatory authorities regarding whether and when to approve any drug applications that have been or may be filed for such product candidates as well as their decisions regarding labeling and other matters that could affect the availability or commercial potential of such product candidates; and competitive developments.
+Such information involves substantial risks and uncertainties including, among other things, the satisfaction of conditions to closing the transaction; the uncertainties inherent in research and development activities; decisions by regulatory authorities regarding whether and when to approve any drug applications that have been or may be filed for such product candidates as well as their decisions regarding labelling and other matters that could affect the availability or commercial potential of such product candidates; and competitive developments.

 A further list and description of risks and uncertainties can be found in Pfizer’s Annual Report of Form 10-K for the fiscal year ended December 31, 2008 and in its reports on Form 10-Q and Form 8-K.